harrycresswell/typeservices/content/privacy.md

 ### Scope

-This privacy policy describes how Type Services handles your personal information and applies only to personal information collected through this website or via the Gumroad marketplace.
+This privacy policy describes how Type Services handles your personal information and applies only to personal information collected through this website or via Gumroad, which I use to sell fonts.

 ### Information collected